-CSC Services have completed a scheme of refurbishment work at University of Hospital North Tees.
+CSC Services have completed a scheme of refurbishment work at University of Hospital North Tees using a range of Sika Repair Mortars.
 This was completed within budget and to strict timescales.
 Work was planned to ensure public safety and minimise disruption to patient services.

 Speaking about the work, the Design and Development Manager at North Tees and Hartlepool Solutions LLP said:

 “University Hospital of North Tees NHS Foundation Trust appointed CSC services to undertake concrete repairs on an ageing ward block which was built in the 1960’s.
 Over the years the cast in situ concrete walls have started to fail with concrete dangerously spalling in a number of areas making lots of rebar clearly visible.
 Due to financial restrictions I commissioned CSC services to undertake a survey and prioritise each failing area rating them Critical red risk, red risk and amber risk so the Trust could tackle the worst areas first within the budget they had to spend.